Guidelines for authors

 Figure 6: The ownership transfer page.

-You can click above either on the screenshot or the URL to access the rendered version of each example paper.
-At any time you can then access the source code by clicking on the </> Source button in the upper-right corner of the page as illustrated in Figure 7.
+You can also access the source code of the example papers mentioned above by clicking on the </> Source button in the upper-right corner of the page as illustrated in Figure 7.

 Figure 7: Accessing sources of the rendered example papers.